-This Live-in Aide Addendum dated , is attached to and made a part of the Lease dated by an d between (Land dlord) and (Tenant(s)) for apartment number in Apartments is hereby amended with the addition of of this A Addendum.
-Unless terminated or modified as provided herein, this Addendum sha all rem ain in force throughout the term of the Lease.

-DEFINITION OF LIVE-IN AIDE

-A person who resides with one or more elderly persons, near-elderly persons, or persons with disabilities, and who:
+This Live-in Aide Addendu m dated , is attached to and made a part of the Lease dated by a nd between (Landlord) and (Tenant(s)) for apartment r number in Apartments is • Unless terminated or modified as throughout the term of the Lease.
+DEFINITION OF LIVE-IN A IDE A person who reside es with one or more elderly persons, near-elderly persons, or

-- (1) Is determined to be essential to the care and well-being of the person(s); - (2) Is not obligated for the support of the person(s); and - (3) Would not be living in the unit except to provide the necessary supportive services.
+- persons with disabilities, and who: - (1) Is determined to be essential to the care and well-being of the person(s); - (2) Is not obligated for the support of the person(s); and - (3) Would not be living in the unit except to provide the necessary supportive services.